xeodou/go-sqlcipher/README.md

 ## Linux

-To compile this package on Linux you must install the development tools for your linux distribution.
+To compile this package on Linux, you must install the development tools for your linux distribution.

 To compile under linux use the build tag `linux`.